Five Reasons Why You Should Make a Lasting Power of Attorney (LPA)

 There are two types of LPA:

-You can have one or both in place to ensure all aspects of your wellbeing are covered.
+You can establish one or both types to ensure that all aspects of your wellbeing are safeguarded.

 5. Peace of Mind for You and Your Family